7.0 Office of Housing and Residence Life

 Associate Director of Housing and Residence Life

-Serving as the chief liaison between the residents and the Assistant Dean of Students and Dean of Students, the Associate Director of Housing and Residence Life is responsible for all matters pertaining to resident students and oversees the functions of the residence halls.
+Serving as the chief liaison between the residents and the Assistant Dean of Students and Vice President for Student Affairs/Dean of Students, the Associate Director of Housing and Residence Life is responsible for all matters pertaining to resident students and oversees the functions of the residence halls.
 The Associate Director is responsible for the overall occupancy planning and housing assignment process, management of departmental budget, and oversight of student conduct process as it pertains to residence hall regulations and policies.
-The Associate Director supervises the Graduate Hall Directors, Administrative Assistant for Housing and Residence Life, and Resident Assistants on campus and works closely with the Campus Safety and Security, Dining Services, and Facilities departments.
+The Associate Director supervises the Residence Life Coordinators, Executive Assistant for Housing and Residence Life, and Resident Assistants on campus and works closely with the Campus Safety and Security, Dining Services, and Facilities departments.

-The Graduate Hall Directors report to the Associate Director, supervise a staff of resident assistants, and helps to foster a living and learning environment conducive to personal development, tolerance of others, sharing of diverse ideas, while building a sense of community in each of the residence halls.
-The Graduate Hall Director acts as a communication link between their building(s) and the Office of Housing and Residence Life.
-The Graduate Hall Director also ensures that College regulations are adhered to, provides leadership in emergency situations, and assists the staff and students with programming.
+The Residence Life Coordinators (RLCs) report to the Associate Director, supervise a staff of resident assistants, and work to foster a living and learning environment conducive to personal development, tolerance of others, sharing of diverse ideas, while building a sense of community in each of the residence halls.
+The RLCs act as a communication link between their building(s) and the Office of Housing and Residence Life, while ensuring that College regulations are adhered to, providing leadership in emergency situations and assisting the staff and students with programming.

 The Resident Assistants (RAs) are the most visible representatives of the Division of Student Affairs.
 An RA is a carefully-selected upperclassman who is responsible to know and be available to residents, to assist them with academic, social, and personal problem-solving, and to act as a resource.
 The RA enforces College and residence hall policies, provides leadership in emergency situations, assists students in living together with consideration for one another, and implements residence hall programming.